EU sets date for next wave of enlargement

 Juncker's Balkans agenda is taking shape under Bulgaria's six-month EU presidency, which started on 1 January.

-The EU will hold a Western Balkans summit on 18 May in Sofia - the 15th anniversary of a previous EU event in Thessaloniki, Greece, when member states first promised to take in the region.
+The EU will hold a Western Balkans summit on 18 May in Sofia - the 15th anniversary of a previous one in Thessaloniki, Greece, when member states first promised to take in the region.

 The commission also aims to publish its regular progress reports on the Balkans aspirants in April.

-"We will decide … in the next eight, nine months how to proceed with each and every of these countries," Juncker's spokesman said on Monday.
+"We will decide … in the next eight, nine months how to proceed with each and every one of these countries," Juncker's spokesman said on Monday.

 Turkey is the only other country with an EU perspective.

-The Western Balkans paper seen by EUobserver did not mention it, but the commission will say in its April reports what Ankara has done to advance relations.
+The Western Balkans paper seen by EUobserver did not mention it, but the commission will take stock of relations with Ankara in its April reports.

 Russian spoiler